 "And you know why?
-Those s***ty VTs in the middle, 'I'm going to learn the salsa, so I'm going to a dips factory'.
+Those s***ty VTs in the middle, 'I'm going to learn the salsa, so I'm going to a dips factory'," he told The Graham Norton Show.
 "I haven't got time to go to Chester Zoo.

-I would do it but none of that faffing about, I need to concentrate."
+"I would do it but none of that faffing about, I need to concentrate."

 Alan went on to reveal that he does have one signature move.

 He explained: "I used to be able to slut drop, but I can't anymore, I'm at that age.
 I like 'Oops Up Side Your Head' because you get to sit down!"

-As yet no names have been confirmed for the 2020 line up but there have been some rumours.
+As yet no names have been confirmed for the 2021 line up but there have been some rumours.